1Password/scim-examples/aws-terraform/README.md

 Below is the overall code structure of the Terraform deployment.

-- `/module_scim_app/` - deploys the following AWS resources and their dependencies: Application Load Balancer (ALB), Auto Scaling Groups (ASG), Identity and Access Management (IAM), instance and load balancer security groups, and a public DNS record.
+- `module_scim_app/` - deploys the following AWS resources and their dependencies: Application Load Balancer (ALB), Auto Scaling Groups (ASG), Identity and Access Management (IAM), instance and load balancer security groups, and a public DNS record.
-- `/module_scim_infra/` - deploys network infrastructure: Virtual Private Cloud, networking (route tables, etc), Route 53, Internet Gateways, NAT Gateways, and their dependencies.
+- `module_scim_infra/` - deploys network infrastructure: Virtual Private Cloud, networking (route tables, etc), Route 53, Internet Gateways, NAT Gateways, and their dependencies.
-- `/deploy/{environment}` - contains the variable files which you will need to copy and modify to suit your needs.

-Specific files you should review and edit include:
+- `deploy/` - where the deployment files are contained.
+    - `{environment}/` - a directory named after the environment you’re deploying to.
+        - `user_data/` - contains files related to the specific operating system setup within the container.
+            - `01-set-hostname.yml` - hostname options for the OS.
+            - `02-environment.yml` - environment variable setup.
+            - `03-default-users.yml` - default user setup for the environment (modify if needed).
         - `variables.tf` - sets global variables for the specific deployment and provider configuration.
 This file already has default values for some of the variables, but it is recommended to review all of them.
         - `providers.tf` - AWS and Terraform provider configuration.
         - `main.tf` - invokes required modules and sets module specific variables.
         - `output.tf` - prints out some of the resources and values.

 ## Deploying using Terraform